As they say, history does not repeat itself, but it rhymes.

 Let me explain...

-In a Web3 reputation system there will be tiered credentials that allow every user to acquire verifications over time, carrying varying weights, and accessible at the owners' discretion.
+In a new reputation system there will be tiered credentials that allow every user to acquire verifications over time, carrying varying weights, and accessible at the owners' discretion.

 Say you went to Harvard University and seek a job at a Fortune 100 company.
 The employer will require that your degree be validated by the university itself.
 But, what if in contrast you seek a local job where having classmate validation is enough to prove your degree?
 Either way, the onboarding process should be frictionless and indistinguishable.

-The advantage of this new environment powered by Web3 identities is that every interaction throughout your digital life, and extensive time spent online, actually mean something.
+The advantage of this new environment powered by decentralized identities is that every interaction throughout your digital life, and extensive time spent online, actually mean something.

 The following week you might be spending time on a different platform and stumble upon a previous employer.
 Already going through the hiring process they know your history so again you request they verify you went to Harvard.
 Another verifiable credential approved and organic step in your reputation history!